 Your borrowing power and borrowing capacity will depend on your income, family size, location, current debts, type of loan and the lender that you choose.

-Should I cancel my credit cards?
+Should you cancel your credit cards?

 Lenders take credit cards into account when they calculate how much you can borrow regardless of whether they are being used or not!

 If you do have credit cards that you use, then reduce the limit.
 By reducing the limit on you credit card you’ll improve the amount you can borrow on your home loan.

 There are some lenders that will ignore any credit cards if they have been paid off in full for three months in a row but most assume that your credit cards are fully drawn to their limit.

 They do this because there is a possibility that some people will use their full credit limit in the future.